Can you transfer pet insurance to a new owner?

 If the policy gets terminated and the new owner would like to reinstate the policy, a new application will have to be forwarded and oftentimes, the new premium could be higher.

 Why is this so?
 The pet is now older and naturally, the insurance carrier takes on more risk.
-At the same time, if the pet’s health isn’t as good as before, then an increase in the premium would likely be something to be expected.
+At the same time, if the pet’s health isn’t as good as before, then an increase in the premium would likely be something to expect.

 For your peace of mind.